-R. Kelly charged with 11 new sex-related crimes in Chicago
+R. Kelly charged with 11 new sex-related counts in Chicago

-CHICAGO (AP) - Prosecutors in Chicago have charged R&B; singer R. Kelly with 11 new sex-related counts, including some that carry a maximum sentence of 30 years in prison.
+CHICAGO (AP) - Prosecutors charged R&B; singer R. Kelly on Thursday with 11 new sex-related counts involving one of the women who accused him of sexually abusing her when she was underage, including counts that carry a maximum sentence of 30 years in prison, making them the most serious he faces.

-The Chicago Sun-Times reports that Cook County prosecutors filed the new charges against Kelly on Thursday.
-Among the new charges are four counts of aggravated criminal sexual assault, two counts of criminal sexual assault by force, two counts of aggravated criminal sexual abuse and three counts of aggravated criminal sexual abuse against a victim between the ages of 13 to 16.
-The charges apparently pertain to a single victim.
+Cook County prosecutors charged the Grammy award-winning singer with four counts of aggravated criminal sexual assault, two counts of criminal sexual assault by force, two counts of aggravated criminal sexual abuse and three counts of aggravated criminal sexual abuse against a victim who was at least age 13 and under 17 at the time.

 The four aggravated criminal sexual assault counts carry maximum terms of 30 years in prison.
+Kelly is due in court to hear the new charges next Thursday.

-Kelly was already facing 10 counts of aggravated sexual abuse involving four women years ago, three of whom were minors when the alleged abuse occurred.
+Kelly was already facing 10 counts of aggravated sexual abuse involving four women over roughly a 10-year period that started in the late 1990s.
+Three of the women were minors when the alleged abuse occurred.

-Kelly’s defense attorney, Steve Greenberg, didn’t immediately respond to an email from the AP seeking comment.
-He told the Sun-Times that he had received word of new charges from prosecutors but hadn’t seen any filings in the case.
-He did say he understood that the allegations are “from years ago.”
+The new charges pertain to a single victim, identified in the court filing by the initials “J.P.”
+Prosecutors didn’t specify in the filing if she is the same person as one of the original four accusers who was also identified as “J.P.,” but Kelly’s defense attorney, Steve Greenberg, seemed to suggest as much in a tweet Thursday.

+Greenberg didn’t immediately reply to requests for comment left by The Associated Press.
+The AP also couldn’t immediately reach Kelly for comment about the new charges.
+He pleaded not guilty to the original charges and denied any wrongdoing after his February arrest.
+He has been free since Feb.
+25, when a suburban Chicago woman posted $100,000 bond, or 10% of the $1 million bond the judge set in his case.

 Copyright © 2019 The Washington Times, LLC.